 Confirmation of the disease can only be made from laboratory tests on swabs of the nose or draining abscesses.
 Endoscopy is sometimes used to check inside the throat where the guttural pouches may be lavaged.
 This is especially useful to check for carriers.

 Isolation is important, but difficult to maintain, for up to a month after the last case occurs; other precautions include:

 Anti-inflammatory medication such as phenylbutazone ("bute") or Danilon (which is more palatable) as directed by your vet may be used.
 Sometimes other injections may be given intravenously by the vet when affected strangles case will not eat.

 USE OF ANTIBIOTICS is controversial:

-Purpura Haemorrhagica Serious illness of the immune system that can follow on about a month after 1 to 2% of strangles cases.
+Purpura Haemorrhagica: Serious illness of the immune system that can follow on about a month after - 1 to 2% of strangles cases can be affected.
 The clinical signs of purpura haemorrhagica vary, but can include: